syre-data/tutorials/beginner/fireworks/README.md

 ![Setting the root Container's properties.](images/root_container_properties.png)

+> **Note**
+> Properties are case-sensitive.

 Great!
 We just edited our first Container.
 What do Containers do?
-Well, they Contain things.
+Well, they contain things.
 Namely, they can contain other Containers, Assets, and Script Associations.
 We'll get to the Assets and Script Associations later on.

 #### Adding a child
 Let's add our first child Container for Recipe A. You probably noticed the plus icon that appears when you hovered over the root Container.
 Go ahead and give it a click.
 This will open the **Add child** dialog.
 Let's name the child Container **Recipe A**.
 After creating it, give it a `type` of **recipe**.